Mastering ATS Resume Optimization: Secrets to Boost Your ATS Resume Score

 As you can see, the information would seem completely garbled to an ATS.
 And since it can’t identify the company, position and dates from the experience, it would most likely ignore the information.

-Font Choice: Low Impact
+4. Font Choice → Low Impact

-Sections & Headers: High Impact
+5. Sections and Headers → High Impact

-Phase 2: The Evaluation Phase – Maximizing Your ATS Resume Score
+Phase 2: The Evaluation Phase

 Once the ATS has successfully read your resume, it scores it based on how well it matches the job description.
 This scoring mechanism creates hierarchical candidate listings that prioritize applications for human review.

-Keyword Importance
+1. Keyword Weight/ Importance

-• Product Management with a frequency of 3%
+• Product Management (3% of all words)

-This means that the keyword ‘Product Management’ is 1.5x as important as the keyword ‘Analytics’ and 3x as important as the keyword ‘JIRA’.
+Then the keyword ‘Product Management’ is 1.5x as important as the keyword ‘Analytics’ and 3x as important as the keyword ‘JIRA’.

 Note: When identifying keywords, an ATS does not consider conjunctions like “because”, “and”,” since” etc. or prepositions like “under”, “above”,” in”, “at” etc. These are ignored as part of the Stop Words Removal step in the NLP workflow.

-Relative Keyword Frequency
+2. Relative Keyword Frequency

 For the above example, let’s assume that the frequencies of the aforementioned keywords in your resume are as follows: